Go automated and get your workload under control

-Home office automation can take the form of having emails prioritized, re-routed or forwarded, calendars that remind you of important dates and appointments and applications for everyday activities like shopping for office supplies or finding a good restaurant for a team lunch.
+Home office automation can take the form of having emails prioritized, re-routed or forwarded, calendars that remind you of important dates and appointments and applications for activities like shopping for office supplies or finding a good restaurant for a team lunch.

 Taking things into your own hands

 While automation technology is becoming ubiquitous with advancing business, there are aspects to consider before going all in.
 Evaluate what areas of your work and personal life could use some help, and which simply need to be made a hands-on priority.

 Remember, automation should be viewed as an enhancement of processes you have already established and systems that you are familiar with and have regulated yourself.
 Determine what needs doing, if it is worth the investment, then move on to techniques to automate it.

 According to the new Small and Medium Business Trends report from Salesforce small businesses using automation in some way are 1.6-times more likely to grow than those that do not.1 A good place to start may be with a new office assistant that can usher in your new day of automation.

 When looking for new ways to automate your office, consider a Xerox® ConnectKey® Technology-enabled VersaLink printer .
 It combines functions like copying, scanning and emailing along with document management capabilities, and also supports apps that can easily automate jobs that usually require a lot of manual input.